HigherOrderCO/Bend/docs/syntax.md

 'x'
 ```

 A Character is surrounded with `'`.
-It is desugared as a number.
+Accepts unicode characters, unicode escapes in the form '\u{hex value}' and is desugared to the unicode codepoint as an `u24`.

+Only supports unicode codepoints up to `0xFFFFFF`.

 ### String Literal